CloudWatch metrics

 In certain use cases, it might be necessary to choose a fine-grained metrics ingest approach to cover use cases such as:

-• A requirment to ingest only specific metrics for a particular service (example, only two metrics for Amazon EBS are needed)
+• A requirement to ingest only specific metrics for a particular service (example, only two metrics for Amazon EBS are required)

 • Ingest of any CloudWatch metrics from an AWS service that Dynatrace is yet to have added to its native AWS service list

-• Ingest of CloudWatch metrics that are not representing an AWS Service (for example, AWS/Usage)
+• Ingest of CloudWatch metrics that are not associated with an AWS Service (for example, AWS/Usage)

 In the connection monitoring settings, turn on Ingest any AWS metrics and provide the required inputs.